schleupen/as4-connect-business-api-adapter/README.md

 ### FP configuration
 The configuration of the FP Adapter required an additional `EICMapping`.
-This maps the AS4 specific Party-Id (eg. 1000000001) to X-amount of EIC-Codes (eg. "11XYYYYYY-V----V") and Party-Type (BDEW, DVGW, GS1), the FahrplanHaendlerTyp(eg. PPS) and the Bilanzkreis (eg. FINGRID) and vice versa.
+This maps the AS4 specific Party-Id (eg. "1000000001") to X-amount of EIC-Codes (e.g. "11XYYYYYY-V----V") and Party-Type (BDEW, DVGW, GS1) and vice versa.

 ```
 {